Adelost/piano-video-2-midi/README.md

 Each solution often comes with different benefits and drawbacks.
 If this program did not solve your problem feel free to check out these
  alternatives:

-  * Transcribes music to MIDI using a pretrained neural network: https://piano-scribe.glitch.me/
+  * Transcribes music to MIDI using a pretrained neural network in your browser using WebGL (not perfect but still quite impressive): https://piano-scribe.glitch.me/
  * An alternative video to MIDI transcriber: https://github.com/svsdval/video2midi